WXGopher/chm-wiki/Modules.md

 ```

 ## interp_met modules
 Meterological interpolation functions are slightly different than the above.
 They should all declare an interpolant in their per-face data store.
 This must be on a per-element basis to ensure parallelism is possible.
+If this is not done, large wait-locks must be used to prevent the internal consistency of the linear systems.
+The other benefit of this design is the interpolant is on a per-module basis, allowing each module to use a different interpolant.

 ```cpp
     struct data : public face_info